ibm-cloud-docs/hp-virtual-servers/security_vs.md

 Environment), which is a file and directory integrity checker.
 With the implemented configuration, AIDE is run as a `cron job` every 5 minutes while the server is running.

-The firewall accepts all outgoing TCP, UDP and ICMP traffic.
+The firewall allows all outgoing TCP, UDP and ICMP traffic.
+Incoming traffic is only accepted on ports 22 (TCP) and with protocol ICMP.

-Incoming traffic is only accepted on ports 22 (TCP), 80 (TCP), 443 (TCP), 8080(TCP), 53(TCP and UDP), and with protocol ICMP.
+For firewall configurations based on **iptables**, IBM provided an `systemd-service` which is located within `/usr/lib/systemd/system/iptables.service` and added to the multi-user target.

-For firewall configurations based on **iptables**, IBM provided an `init.d`-service which is located within `/etc/init.d/firewall`.
-In order to adjust the firewall, configure your **iptables** and override the existing configuration file by using the following command:
+To adjust the firewall, configure your **iptables** and override the existing configuration file by using the following command:

 ```
 iptables-save > /etc/iptables/iptables.conf